 A NATURAL HARBOUR

-The Port of Eden is equidistant from Sydney and Melbourne, located approximately 40km from the Victorian border.
+The Port of Eden is located mid way between Sydney and Melbourne, approximately 40km from the Victorian border.
 It is the third-deepest natural harbour in the Southern Hemisphere, making it ideal for large vessels.
 This working port is also a premier location for whale watching, an emerging cruise destination and home port to one of the largest fishing fleets in NSW.
-Snug Cove is also a popular refuge for yachts.

 Snug Cove